climate-strike/license/README.md

 ## Top OSS projects that accelerate the climate crisis

-Here's a list of the top 10 open source projects that knowingly or unknowingly contributes to the climate crisis.
-See our [methodology](https://github.com/climate-strike/analysis) for coming up with this list here.
+This is a list of the top 10 open source projects that knowingly or unknowingly contributes to the climate crisis.
+To create this list, we parsed through GitHub for all the repos that are explicitly used for oil production and we looked through all of their dependencies.
+This list reflects the repos that are most commonly used when building software for oil production.
+See our full [methodology](https://github.com/climate-strike/analysis) for creating this list.

 | Rank | Project                                                | Uses the Climate Strike License | Date of adoption | Link to Issue   |
 | --- | ---                                                    | ---                             | ---              | ---             |